EmmeWilliams/STAT6545_Assignment1/README.md

 Each contains only the raw Python script.
 Running each one will reproduce the plots for the associated question, saving them as pdfs.

+Seeds for random number generation are fixed, ensuring exact reproducibility.

 The submitted version of the assignment with text and plots is included as a pdf file.